AnkeethV/Personal_Finance/Finance-tracker-PRD.md

 ## 1. Executive Summary

-**Paisa Tracker** is a zero-server, privacy-first personal finance web application built entirely in the browser.
+**Finance Tracker** is a zero-server, privacy-first personal finance web application built entirely in the browser.
 No account creation.
 No data leaves the device.
 It helps Indian salaried and self-employed individuals:

 - Track monthly income from all sources (salary, freelance, rental, dividends, interest)
 - Categorise and monitor day-to-day expenses with default Indian spending categories plus user-defined custom ones